kennysexton/express-api-server/readme.md

 A REST API, built using Express & Node.

 ## Hosting
-The app is hosted using [Heroku](https://express-api-app.herokuapp.com/).
-This allows the server instance to stay up and running for free!
+The app is hosted using [Heroku](https://express-api-app.herokuapp.com/).  ~~This allows the server instance to stay up and running for free!~~ [RIP :(](https://techcrunch.com/2022/08/25/heroku-announces-plans-to-eliminate-free-plans-blaming-fraud-and-abuse/)

 ## Storage
 MongoDB is where our data is stored.
 We need a database to keep our data persistent